Yale-BIM/f21-assignments/assignment-2/README.md

-- **IV-11.** Tune the parameters of your filter (initial belief, R, and Q) such that you can effectively track the blue cube in the image sequence within the left-seq1.bag.
+- **IV-11.** Tune the parameters of your filter (initial belief, R, and Q) such that you can effectively track the blue square in the image sequence within the left-seq1.bag.
 Use the filtered_colored_target.launch file to quickly launch rosbag, rqt_image_view, detect_visual_target.py and kalman_filter.py.
 As the bag plays, use rqt_image_view to visualize the images being streamed through your network and debug your code.